 Line 47.
-Enter the tentative minimum tax (TMT) that was figured on the appropriate alternative minimum tax (AMT) form or schedule.
-Although you may not owe AMT, you still must compute the TMT to figure your credit.
+Although you may not owe alternative minimum tax (AMT), you generally must still compute the tentative minimum tax (TMT) to figure your credit.
+For a small corporation exempt from the AMT under section 55(e), enter zero.
+Otherwise, enter the TMT that was figured on the appropriate AMT form or schedule.
 Line 48.
 See section 38(c)(3) for special rules that apply to married couples filing separate returns, controlled corporate groups, regulated investment companies, real estate investment trusts, and estates and trusts.